Earthquake News

 Scanning through data from our closest instruments to the earthquake, we can see lots of smaller aftershocks that are not triggering our earthquake detection system.
 The earthquakes that have been big enough to meet our system thresholds, and show on the GeoNet website and app, have been consistent with what we would expect to see as aftershocks.

 The Cook Strait is a very seismically active area of New Zealand, lying close to the Hikurangi subduction zone - the boundary between the Australian and Pacific Plates - and other major crustal faults.
 It also marks a transition between the North Island and South Island fault systems.
-Earlier in the month a shallow M5.0 earthquake, on 1 October, occurred further south in Cook Strait and was felt by 11,272 people.
+Earlier in the month a shallow M5.0 earthquake, on 1 October occurred further south in the Cook Strait and was felt by 11,272 people.

 Sunday’s Pōrangahau earthquake